 Recipients must be currently enrolled in a KVCC degree or certificate program, have completed a FAFSA and have demonstrated unmet financial need (federal methodology) and a minimum 2.0 GPA.
 Award amounts are generally $400 or less and are determined weekly on a case-by-case funds-available basis.

-Students will be requested to complete a CRRSAA/ARP Student Emergency Relief grant application prior to consideration of a KVCC Emergent Need Scholarship if there are SARP grant funds available.
+Students may requested to complete a SARP Student Emergency Relief grant application prior to consideration of a KVCC Emergent Need Scholarship if there are SARP grant funds available.

 KVCC Emergent Need Scholarship Fund Application

 KVCC Foundation Summer Scholarship Fund

 Funded by the KVCC Foundation and MCCS, KVCC summer scholarships are awarded to students with unmet financial need (determined by FAFSA) who do not have a summer Pell Grant sufficient to fund summer tuition and fees.
 Application Deadline: May 15

 KVCC Foundation Summer Scholarship Fund Application

 KVCC Foundation Academic Year Scholarship Fund

 Funded by the KVCC Foundation and Maine Community College System, more than $600,000 in academic year scholarship funds are awarded to KVCC students each year.
 One common application allows students to apply to more than 50 unique scholarship funds, each with specific eligibility requirements.
 A FAFSA and unmet financial need is required for all applicants.
 Apply now for Academic Year 21-22.

 KVCC Foundation Academic Year Scholarship Application

 Dial 211 or click to search for a variety of financial resources, benefits, and services